WICG/client-hints-infrastructure/README.md

-As the purpose of for client hints is to enable content negotiation at scale, and as many optimization services are offered over different origins than the main page's origin(e.g., CDNs, resource-specific hosting services, or dedicated, resource-specific, first-party sub-domains), cross-origin support is a vital part of Client Hints.
+As the purpose of for client hints is to enable content negotiation at scale, and as many optimization services are offered over different origins than the main page's origin (e.g., CDNs, resource-specific hosting services, or dedicated, resource-specific, first-party sub-domains), cross-origin support is a vital part of Client Hints.

-In order to support these use-cases, we have defined delegation of Client Hints to specific cross-origin hosts, using Feature Policy.
+In order to support these use-cases, we have defined delegation of Client Hints cross-origin, using a HTTP Permissions Policy or HTML Feature Policy.

-Servers can opt-in to such delegation by applying `ch-` prefixed feature policies for the desired hints.

-### Example
+### HTTP Example

-A first-party server sending the following header `Feature-Policy: ch-example foo.com bar.com; ch-example-2 foobar.org` as part of a top-level navigation response will delegate the `example` hint to the "foo.com" and "bar.com" origins and `example-2` to the "foobar.org" origin.
-So, the client would know that it had explicit permission from the first party to send these hints to these third parties, so that these third parties could perform content adaptation based on them.
+A server sending the following header `Permissions-Policy: ch-example=( "foo.com" "bar.com"), ch-example-2="foobar.org"` as part of a top-level navigation response will delegate the `example` hint to the "foo.com" and "bar.com" origins and `example-2` to the "foobar.org" origin.
+So, the client would know that it had explicit permission from the top-level origin to send these hints cross-origin, so that these cross-origin origins could perform content adaptation based on them.

+### HTML Example

+A top level frame containing the following `<meta>` HTML tag: `<meta accept-ch="Delegate-CH" value="sec-ch-example foo.com bar.com; sec-ch-example-2 foobar.org">` will delegate the `example` hint to the "foo.com" and "bar.com" origins and `example-2` to the "foobar.org"
+origin.
+So, the client would know that it had explicit permission from the top-level origin to send these hints cross-origin, so that these cross-origin origins could perform content adaptation based on them.

 ### Privacy implications

-Why is it privacy-safe for pages to delegate hints to certain third party origins?
+Why is it privacy-safe for pages to delegate hints to certain cross-origin origins?

-Since we're treating Client Hints as an active fingerprinting equivalent, we are comfortable with the information it exposes to first-party servers, as the same information is already freely available in the equivalent Javascript APIs.
+Since we're treating Client Hints as an active fingerprinting equivalent, we are comfortable with the information it exposes to the top-level origin, as the same information is already freely available in the equivalent Javascript APIs.
-Similarly, third party delegation is safe because first parties are already able to use other means (such as link decoration), to achieve the same information sharing with third parties, in less convenient and performant ways.
+Similarly, cross-origin delegation is safe because top-level origin are already able to use other means (such as link decoration), to achieve the same information sharing cross-origin, in less convenient and performant ways.

+Further, the HTML delegation can only occur when the `<meta>` HTML tag is not injected via javascript, ensuring scripts cannot delegate hints in ways that relax the restrictions the top-level content author did not permit.

-In short, first parties already have the power to share information about the client with third parties.
-Third party delegation of Client Hints provides a cleaner pathway for that sharing, and ensures that first parties, and ultimately clients, are aware and in control of what is being shared with who.
+In short, top-level origins already have the power to share information about the client cross-origin.
+Cross-origin delegation of Client Hints provides a cleaner pathway for that sharing, and ensures that top-level origin, and ultimately clients, are aware and in control of what is being shared with who.

 ## `Sec-` prefix